Background and Scope

 Philanthropy

-Winton’s founder and CEO, David Harding, is an active philanthropist through the David and Claudia Harding Foundation, supporting a range of initiatives related to science and mathematics, as well as other projects of personal interest such as the history of finance.
+Winton’s founder, David Harding, is an active philanthropist through the David and Claudia Harding Foundation, supporting a range of initiatives related to science and mathematics, as well as other projects of personal interest such as the history of finance.
 In February 2019, the Foundation gave £100 million to Cambridge University, part of which funds the Harding Distinguished Postgraduate Scholars Programme.

 Other notable endowments include the Winton Centre for Risk and Evidence Communication at the University of Cambridge, the Winton Programme for the Physics of Sustainability at the Cavendish Laboratory, the Harding Center for Risk Literacy at the Max Planck Institute in Berlin and Mathematics: The Winton Gallery at the Science Museum in London.